The augmented human will transform business: MYOB report

-NB: To see MYOB Chief Technology Officer Simon Raik-Allen come alive on your mobile and talk about the Future of Business Report: The Augmented Human – download the Layar app (from the App Store or Google Play) and scan the video of him through this link.
+NB: To see MYOB Chief Technology Officer Simon Raik-Allen come alive on your mobile and talk about the Future of Business Report: The Augmented Human – download the Layar app (from the App Store) and scan the video of him through this link.

 Imagine a restaurant where, without you having to order a thing, the chef prepares the food you’ve been thinking about all day; a shop where the owner who can tell you what’s in stock by consulting their neural-linked artificial intelligence; unlocking your office with a wave of your hand; or lifting heavy machinery with the help of an exoskeleton.